tziebart/tziebart.github.io/_posts/2025-05-05-PCA-Album-Purchase-Prediction.md

 **Our Goal:** To build a predictive model that can tell us if a customer is likely to purchase an album.
 We'll use a technique called PCA to simplify our customer data before we train the model.

+**In Summary:**

+This code builds a Random Forest model to predict album purchases, but with a clever data simplification step using PCA:

+1. **Loads and Prepares Data:** Gets customer info, removes IDs, shuffles, and handles missing values.
+2. **Splits Data:** Creates training and test sets for reliable model building and evaluation.
+3. **Scales Features:** Standardizes the data so all features contribute fairly to PCA.
+4. **Explores PCA:** Initially applies PCA to see how much information (variance) each potential "summary feature" (principal component) captures, visualizing this to help decide how many components to keep.
+5. **Applies PCA for Reduction:** Re-applies PCA, this time telling it to keep enough components to capture a target amount of information (e.g., 75% of the original variance), thereby reducing the number of features.
+6. **Trains Model on Simplified Data:** Trains the Random Forest classifier using these new, fewer principal components instead of all the original features.
+7. **Evaluates Model:** Checks the accuracy of the model on the (also simplified) test data.

+The goal of using PCA here is often to:

+- **Reduce complexity:** Fewer features can mean a simpler model.
+- **Speed up training:** Models can train faster with fewer input features.
+- **Potentially improve performance:** By removing redundant or noisy information, PCA can sometimes help the model focus on the more important underlying patterns, leading to better predictions.

+This process allows us to build a predictive model that is potentially more efficient and sometimes even more effective by first summarizing the key information in your customer data.

 Let's dive into the steps:

 **Phase 1: Setting Up Our Workshop and Getting the Data**